c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 This helps avoid unexpected keyboard mapping issues during the exam.

-## Disable Mission Critical Shortcuts (MacBooks)
+## Disable Mission Control Shortcuts (MacBooks)

-If you press CTRL + Arrow (Left/Right) it can change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
+If you press CTRL + Arrow (Left/Right/Up) it change the macOS desktop (Space), which may trigger the exam proctor and can lead to the exam interruption.
 Disable these shortcuts before the exam:

 1. Open __*System Settings » Keyboard » Keyboard Shortcuts*__.
 2. Select `Mission Control`
-3. Uncheck or change the shortcuts for _Move left a space_ and _Move right a space_ (or any shortcuts using CTRL + Left/Right).

-This helps to avoid troubles that can lead to a exam notification and worst case, the suspend your exam by suspect of the consult material in your pc.
+3. Uncheck all shortcuts.

 This helps avoid issues that can trigger an exam notification and, in the worst case, suspend your exam on suspicion of consulting material on your PC.

 ## Bash History Search